choria-legacy/marionette-collective/website/reference/ui/nodereports.md

 You can also create a DOT format graph of your collective:

 {% highlight console %}
-$ mc inventory --collective-graph collective.dot
+$ mco inventory --collective-graph collective.dot

 Retrieving collective info....
 Graph of 52 nodes has been written to collective.dot